Going Out Into Service.

 Besides, what fuck’n person in their right mind was going to listen to a teenager standing on their doorstep warning of an impending Armageddon anyway?
 I can’t count how many times I had a door slammed in my face.
 Over the years it would literally be in the hundreds.

 But there I was week after week, month after month, year after year knocking on doors.
 I never had any choice because my mother made me do it.
-I absolutely abhorred going out in service in my own neighborhood of Lawrence Heights.
-By far the hardest part of door-to-door service was knocking on the door of a classmate or someone you knew from school.
+I absolutely abhorred going out into service within my own neighborhood of Lawrence Heights.
+By far the hardest part of door-to-door service was knocking on the door of a classmate or someone you knew from your school.
 There was no doubt that I was sure to be ridiculed the following week.
 I prayed while walking up to the door that nobody was home, but for the most part my prayers would fall on deaf ears.

 And, without fail the following week at school I would hear something like “Mike showed up at my door wearing his suit with some old guy.
 He had bible magazines in his briefcase that he was trying to sell me.
 What a fuck'n loser.”